 TRIFic™ detection assay

-- Biotinylated antibody is bound to streptavidin coated assay plates.
+Step 1.
+Biotinylated antibody is bound to the streptavidin-coated assay plate.

-- Biological samples are added.
-Exosomes and any free antigen are captured by the antibody.
+Step 2.
+Biological samples containing exosomes are added to the plate.
+Exosomes bearing the appropriate antigen (CD9, CD63, or CD81) and any free antigen are captured by the immobilized antibody.

-- Europium-labeled antibody is added and binds specifically to exosome antigen.
-The epitopes of bound monomers are already occupied and not detected.
-Samples are read on a time-resolved fluorescence plate reader.
+Step 3.
+Europium-labeled antibody is added and binds specifically to exosome antigens.
+Free antigen is not bound by the europium-labeled antibody (since the epitope is already occupied by the immobilized antibody) and is therefore not detected.
+Samples are read in a time-resolved fluorescence plate reader.

 Fluorophores are chemical substances that emit light following excitation by light or other electromagnetic radiation.
 The emission of light from a fluorophore is maximal immediately following excitation and decays over a period of time.
 Time-resolved fluorimetry uses fluorophores which have long decay periods.
 For such fluorophores, measurement of emitted light can be performed when the excitation light is no longer present, thus increasing sensitivity.

 Europium is a fluorophore which produces an extended emission decay and has a wide Stokes shift with maximal excitation at 340 nm and peak emission at 615 nm.
 TRIFic™ assays are time-resolved immunofluorescence assays which utilize europium and have been developed to measure the abundance of CD9, CD63, or CD81 protein specifically associated with exosomes in biological fluids including urine, saliva, cell culture medium, cerebrospinal fluid (CSF), and blood plasma.